Bronx woman turns around security business

-Today, they have expanded their services to provide armed guards in addition to unarmed guards and have put in place a number of internal processes to deal with the increased personnel.
+Today, they have expanded their security guard services Edmonton to provide armed guards in addition to unarmed guards and have put in place a number of internal processes to deal with the increased personnel.
 And Jessica has no problem dreaming big anymore.

 “I think this company can rival some of the largest security companies in the world,” she says.

 She’s come a long way from that 5 percent growth projection.